 - 1. Any investigator who proposes to include children in research will be asked to complete the Special Protections for Children section of the protocol application. - a.
-Investigators will be asked to make an initial determination as to the risk/benefit category for the research. - b.
+Investigators will be asked to make an initial determination as to the risk/benefit category for the research.

+- b.
 They will also be asked to indicate whether they feel assent may be obtained. - 2.
-The IRB and/or designated member will review the researcher determination as part of the protocol review process.
-They will also review the requirements for assent and parental permission. - 3.
-When the protocol is discussed at the convened IRB meeting, a final determination will be made that includes: - i.
-The risk/benefit category - ii.
-Assent requirements - iii.
+The IRB and/or designated member will review: - a.
+The researcher determination as part of the protocol review process. - b.
+Requirements for assent and parental permission. - 3.
+When the protocol is discussed at the convened IRB meeting, a final determination will be made that includes: - a.
+The risk/benefit category - b.
+Assent requirements - c.
 If the permission of one or both parents is required. - 4.
 The final letter of approval sent to the investigator will indicating the final risk/benefit determination, and assent and parental permission requirements. - 5.
 The minutes will contain a discussion for each protocol regarding the rationale for the risk/benefit assessment, assent, and parental permission.